grid-js/website/docs/server-side.md

 ## `server` config

-First of all, make sure you have defined the generic `server` config in your Grid.js instance:
+First of all make sure you have defined the generic `server` config in your Grid.js instance:

 ```js {3-8}
 const grid = new Grid({